cayleygraph/cayley/docs/Getting-Started.md

 # Getting Started

-This guide will take you through starting a persistent graph based on the provided data, with some hints for each backend.
+This guide will take you through starting a graph based on provided data.

 ## Prerequisites